dilanoner/ML-Architecture/README.md

 ## Final Project
 ----------------------------------------------------------------------------------------------------------------------------------------
 My group fellow [Ruşen](https://ruseneroglu.github.io/MLinArchitecture/) and I thought of developing a project on film scenes.
-After watching [this video](https://vimeo.com/122378469?fbclid=IwAR0I8y4nC2gfigSMcmQTPYr0BKmsKN-39VZdNfv_rAXtGO_Dj8fMIG4tQ4U), we decided to try the production of the last scenes according to the first scenes of the movies.
+After watching [this video](https://vimeo.com/122378469?fbclid=IwAR0I8y4nC2gfigSMcmQTPYr0BKmsKN-39VZdNfv_rAXtGO_Dj8fMIG4tQ4U), we decided to try to produce the last scenes according to the first scenes of the movies.

 ## Others
 ----------------------------------------------------------------------------------------------------------------------------------------
 ...Useful Links...